Bicycle Accident Lawyer

 How Do I Know I Have a Case?

 Knowing if you have a bicycle accident case or not can be a challenge.
-First of all, ask yourself if you were at-fault.
+First of all, you should ask yourself if you were at-fault.
 Did the other person do something reckless that caused the accident?
 Can you demonstrate that you were actually injured?
 Sometimes, these can be challenging questions.
-One of the best ways to know is meeting with a personal injury attorney.
-You can share the facts of your case with one of our attorneys, and they can tell you if you have a case.
-Remember that very case is unique.
-We want to be able to account for each piece of your case and truly tell your story so that you get the maximum compensation for your injuries and losses.
+One of the best ways to know is meeting with a bicycle accident lawyer.
+After you share the facts of your case with one of our bicycle accident attorneys, they can tell you if you have a case or not.
+Remember, though, that every case is unique.
+We want to be able to account for each piece of your case and truly tell your story so you get the maximum compensation for your injuries and losses.

 How Long Will the Process Take?

 The answer to this question largely depends on some of the details of your accident.
 Because of this, we don’t have a definitive answer for you.
 There isn’t a specific timeline we can give you.
-If you’re suffering from extremely severe injuries, it will likely take far longer.
+If you’re suffering from extremely severe injuries, your will likely take far longer.
 We would not want to try to settle your case with the insurance companies if you are still treating with your medical providers.
-We want to ensure that you can pay for all of your medical bills and once we settle your case, you will not be able to go back and fight for more money.
+We want to ensure that you can pay for all of your medical bills since after your case settles, you will not be able to go back and fight for additional compensation.

 Fortunately, you will not have to pay any attorney fees out-of-pocket.
-We take all of our cases on a contingency basis.
-A contingency means that getting paid for the work we do on your case is contingent or dependent on our being able to recover money for you.
-If we win your case, our fees will be a percentage of the total settlement we have obtained for you.
+Our bicycle accident lawyers take all of our cases on a contingency basis.
+A contingency means that getting paid for the work we do on your case is contingent on or dependent on our ability to recover money for you.
+If we win your case, our bicycle accident attorney fees will be a percentage of the total settlement we have obtained for you.

 Bicycle Accident Settlements and Verdicts

 A bicycle accident can be very serious.
 It can cause lasting injuries and even death.
 A bicycle accident typically tends to be a little more severe than normal car accidents because a person riding a bicycle is not as well protected as the driver of a car.
 Drivers are told to be cautious when sharing the road with a bicyclist; unfortunately, this does not always happen.
 Cities and towns throughout Idaho vary widely in their bicycle laws.
 However, in almost any locale, if someone hits a bicyclist with their car, they can be held liable for any injuries and damages that incur.
 The best way to understand liability issues is to consult with an experienced bicycle accident lawyer about your situation.

 One of the central legal concepts that play a role in bicycle accidents is “negligence.”
 Negligence is defined by the Legal Information Institute as “a failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.
 The behavior usually consists of actions, but can also consist of omissions when there is some duty to act.”
 Basically, did someone perform a reckless act?
 Did the person who hit the bicyclist not act the way a reasonable person should?
 Was the bicyclist careless?
 Determining negligence is a crucial factor for a bicycle accident lawyer to decide whether or not you have a case.

 There are additional factors that can help determine whether a bicyclist has a case or not.
 For example, if the driver was excessively speeding, driving in a bike lane, failed to stop at a traffic light.
 Each of these would be considered reckless behaviors.
 A bicyclist, on the other hand, might be negligent if they chose to not use the appropriate hand signals, swerved in front of a car, or rode against traffic.
 All of these would be seen as careless behavior on behalf of the bicyclist.

-How Would A Personal Injury Lawyer Help Me?
+How Would A Bicycle Accident Attorney Help Me?

-A bicycle accident can be complicated.
+Bicycle accidents can be complicated.
 For example, many victims will wonder if the accident is their fault because they could have behaved differently, but does this mean it was not the other person’s fault?
 This kind of questioning can be common for victims of a bicycle accident.
 Many are left feeling worried and unsettled.
-Upon consulting with a medical professional, you should meet with a personal injury attorney.
+Upon consulting with a medical professional, you should meet with a bicycle accident lawyer.
 Your meeting can help resolve many of the questions you might have after your accident.

 Your advocate understands this process.
 They have probably successfully handled a case like yours before.
 Your advocate can use past examples as a guide for you and your personal circumstances.
 Although no two accidents are exactly the same, many of the principles apply across various situations and scenarios.
 Your advocate will do what is in your best interest.
 Your Advocate will know whether a settlement offered by the insurance company is fair or not.
 Our firm will be there for you every step of the way.